 Higher overall returns

 Stable value is also a good diversification vehicle.
-Since stable value has the lowest correlation (or relationship) to stocks, an allocation to stable value can be used to balance riskier investments.
+Since stable value has low correlation (or relationship) to stocks, an allocation to stable value can be used to balance riskier investments.
 Stable value permits investors to build a more optimal portfolio and achieve a higher overall return than could otherwise be accomplished with the same level of risk.

 It’s important to keep in mind that how you invest for your retirement depends on your life circumstances as well as your retirement date and your risk tolerance.
-Stable value works best as part of a well-balanced portfolio to help you manage risk and preserve principal while still earning a respectable return.
+Stable value works best as part of a well-balanced portfolio to help you manage risk and preserve principal while still earning a consistent, positive return.
 For help determining what an appropriate asset allocation would be for you, please speak with your retirement plan sponsor or financial advisor.
 For more information on stable value, check out these other helpful resources:

 1 – ICI as of 4Q 2020